 - fresh ground pepper

-Transfer the cooked beef mixture to the crockpot.
+Strain the beef if necessary, then transfer the cooked beef mixture to the crockpot.

 Add the remaining ingredients to the crockpot, and mix well.